-diseases.
-Currently, the Food and Drug Administration of Thailand has approved cannabis for specific conditions like nausea and vomiting, intractable epilepsy, and neuropathic pain.
-However, previous studies have explored the potential benefits of medical cannabis for various medical conditions, including cancer.
-Cannabis contains cannabinoids that interact with specific endogenous cannabinoid receptors, as well as other receptors, resulting in the expectation of anti-cancer effects.2 The cannabis industry now favors microwave-assisted extraction (MAE) because of its superior extraction efficiency compared to traditional methods.3 Generally, organic solvents, including hexane, chloroform, and methanol, are commonly used for cannabis extraction.3 However, most of these compounds are toxic to the human body,4 which limits the industrial applications of these cannabis extracts.
+The cannabis industry now favors microwave-assisted extraction (MAE) because of its superior extraction efficiency compared to traditional methods.
+Generally, organic solvents, including hexane, chloroform, and methanol, are commonly used for cannabis extraction.
+However, most of these compounds are toxic to the human body, which limits their industrial applications of these cannabis extracts.
 Therefore, the need for an alternative green solvent for cannabis extraction is a pressing concern because it can enhance the safety of the cannabinoid extraction process.
-Vegetable oils have higher cannabinoid content and a slower rate of cannabinoid degradation in cannabis extract than ethanol.3 Furthermore, other natural compounds, such as D-limonene, are potential candidates primarily due to their non-polar properties.
-D-limonene not only aids in the extraction process but also possesses inherent anti-cancer properties.5 which may synergistically enhance the anti-cancer effects of the cannabis extract itself.
+Vegetable oils have higher cannabinoid content and a slower rate of cannabinoid degradation in cannabis extract than ethanol.
+Furthermore, other natural compounds, such as D-limonene, are potential candidates primarily due to their nonpolar properties.
+D-limonene not only aids in the extraction process but also possesses inherent anti-cancer properties, which may synergistically enhance the anti-cancer effects of the cannabis extract itself.
 This dual benefit supports the rationale for using D-limonene as an alternative green solvent.

 This study aimed to investigate the potential of D-limonene and various vegetable oils, such as olive oil, sunflower oil, soybean oil, palm oil, and coconut oil, as green solvents for cannabis MAEs.
 The MAE conditions were optimized to yield cannabinoid-enriched extracts.
-Furthermore, we selected a standardized cannabis extract for cytotoxicity studies against human breast and liver cancers.
-We compared it with normal human cells to assess its potential as a chemopreventive agent.
+Furthermore, we selected a standardized cannabis extract for cytotoxicity studies against human breast and liver cancers and compared it with normal human cells to assess its potential as a chemopreventive agent.